 The goal is to set up an agreement by which they forfeit some of that currency in these scenarios.

 AGREEMENT is key, as usual.
 This approach may look a lot like the aggressive approach of simply taking the kid’s property when you’re unhappy with them.
 The difference is its voluntary nature.
-In order for it to pass the NAP-test, and for it to feel like a win-win situation, we have to get consent.
+In order for it to pass the NAP-test, and to be a win-win situation, we have to get consent.

 Getting consent from your child to charge them in this way should not be too difficult.
 Like the federal reserve and its notes, we have a monopoly on the system (though we’re bound by the NAP not to defraud).
 So you can make the entire system contingent on any agreement like this.
 And this doesn’t need to be a bitter fight, just a conversation: